deliever42/erax.db/README.md

 await <db>.export("database.json")
 await <db>.import("database.json")

-//NOTE: Don't forget to Use await when using methods in Mongo.
+//NOTE: Only use await in Mongo.
 ```

 #### You can reach Emirhan77#0001 on Discord to report a bug.